AuthMe/AuthMeReloaded/docs/config.md

         # Minutes after which a verification code will expire
         verificationCodeExpiration: 10
 # Before a user logs in, various properties are temporarily removed from the player,
-# such as OP status, ability to fly, and walk/fly speed.
+# such as OP status and the ability to fly.
 # Once the user is logged in, we add back the properties we previously saved.
 # In this section, you may define how these properties should be handled.
 # Read more at https://github.com/AuthMe/AuthMeReloaded/wiki/Limbo-players